Do Gradient-based Explanations Tell Anything About Adversarial Robustness to Android Malware?: Experimental Analysis

 \subsection{Is adversarial robustness correlated with explanation evenness?}

 We now investigate the connection between adversarial robustness and evenness of gradient-based explanations.
 We start with two illustrative examples.
-Table~\ref{tab:local-ranks} shows the top-10 influential features for two malware samples\footnote{MD5: f8bcbd48f44ce973036fac0bce68a5d5 (\texttt{FakeInstaller}) and eb1f454ea622a8d2713918b590241a7e (\texttt{Plankton}).} of the \texttt{FakeInstaller} and \texttt{Plankton} families, reported for the \SVMRBF and \SECSVM algorithms, and obtained through the \gradin technique.
+Tab.~\ref{tab:local-ranks} shows the top-10 influential features for two malware samples from the \DDrebin dataset, one of \texttt{FakeInstaller}\footnote{MD5: f8bcbd48f44ce973036fac0bce68a5d5} and one of \texttt{Plankton}\footnote{MD5: eb1f454ea622a8d2713918b590241a7e} family, reported for the \SVMRBF and \SECSVM algorithms, and obtained through the \gradin technique.
 All the classifiers correctly label the samples as malware.